alexa-samples/skill-sample-nodejs-web-api-my-cactus/README.md

 Then, head over to the webapp directory.
 From there, run:

 `uploadS3`

+Alternatively, from the webapp directory, you can run:

+`aws s3 cp ./dist s3://$MY_CACTUS_S3/dist/ --recursive --acl public-read`

 This will take the files and upload them.
 From there, you can directly test and the code will point to the public website hosted in the cloud.
 If you would like to override the value provided for the publicly accessible link to a local one (for instance, if you are serving the assets from your local environment), simply open up the Lambda console, and override the "Domain" environment variable with your own.
 For more instructions head to the [webapp directory](./webapp).